-To ensure this Local Fire and Rescue Plan remains flexible to emerging local or national priorities a review may be carried out at any time but will be reviewed at least once every three years.
-A review may also be carried out if the Scottish Minister directs it or if a new Strategic Plan is approved.
-Following a review, the Local Senior Officer may revise the Plan.
+To ensure this Local Fire and Rescue Plan remains flexible to emerging local or national priorities a review may be carried out at any time but at least once every three years.
+A review may also be carried out if Scottish Ministers direct it or if a new SFRS Strategic Plan is approved.
+Following a review the Local Senior Officer may revise the Plan.